RevenueGeeks

 The main difference is the transaction fee: 10% on Hobby versus 2.9% on Pro.
 Pro also adds a custom URL, multiple admins, group ownership transfer, and the built-in affiliate program for your community.

-What percentage does Skool take from payments?
+How much does Skool take from creators?

 When should I upgrade from Hobby to Pro?